Dr. R. Michael Philson, Associate Provost

 Manhattan, KS 66502

 Since 1990, K-State has placed teams of students in service-learning projects working with developing communities abroad.
-International Service Teams is a program of the School of Leadership Studies.
-Past project countries have included Costa Rica, Dominican Republic, Paraguay, Mexico, Russia, Turkey, El Salvador, Jordan, Brazil, Guatemala, Botswana, Kenya and India.
+International Service Teams are a program of the School of Leadership Studies.
+Past project countries have included Costa Rica, Dominican Republic, Paraguay, Mexico, Russia, Turkey, El Salvador, Jordan, Brazil, Guatemala, Botswana, and India.
 Projects are normally 8 to 10 weeks during the summer.
 Participants are chosen in the fall semester prior to the project and enroll in a preparatory course during spring semester.

 International Agricultural Development Programs